spomberg/memory/README.md

 ### Tackle an advanced project

 This is the second Frontend Mentor challenge I complete.
 Since I recently graduated from a coding bootcamp, I decided to complete an [intermediate level project first](https://github.com/spomberg/password-generator-app), which gave me enough confidence to take on an advanced project this time.
-Considering that I'm still a junior developer, it was a great accomplishment to get to complete this one as well.
+Considering that I'm still a junior developer, it was a great accomplishment to complete this one.

 ### Handle multiple states at the same time